 For most travellers to South Africa, a safari is the highlight of the visit.
 I suggest considering whether you would prefer to visit a private reserve bordering the Kruger National Park or Kruger itself.
 Both have their pros and cons – it just depends on what you’re looking for.

 In my opinion, a private reserve is better for families with young children or those in a rush.
 It’s a lot smaller than Kruger and the rangers generally have a good idea where the animals are, meaning you see more animals in a shorter timeframe.
 It’s a great option if you want to be sure to see the Big 5 in a day or two.

 Kruger, on the other hand, is almost the size of Belgium.
 It’s vast and takes longer to find the animals, but it’s wonderful to get a sense of how much space they need and the size of their territories.
 I also think it’s worth staying in one of the lodges in the Park or a by a private reserve.
 Having animals come visit you while you’re having an afternoon drink is a wonderful experience.

 If Mozambique or Swaziland feature in your travel plans, consider staying in Marloth Park on the southern border of Kruger Park.
 You miss the sweeping views of the Panoramic Route, but can watch animals wander past your window.
 You'll also considerably cut down on your travel times.

-Then, leaving the city, spend some time in Stellenbosche and the winelands, before driving up the coast along the Garden Route.
-Pick a few bays and towns to stop in.
-If you have time, you can drive all the way up the coast to Port Elizabeth, otherwise make your way up to Knysna and spend a couple of days there before heading back to Cape Town.
+If you have another week or more in South Africa, spend a couple of days in Stellenbosch and the Cape Winelands, before driving up the coast along the Garden Route.
+Pick a few bays and towns to stop in and, if you have time, you can drive all the way up the coast to Port Elizabeth.